 5. Clean it up

 Clutter is one thing, dirt and dust are quite another.
 Vacuuming and dusting often are essential to keeping your living room a place where people want to be.

 You may have noticed that we have a lot of laminate in the living room.
 The bookcases, the coffee table, the charging station cabinet, and even the digital piano are all laminate.
 And I don’t know about your house, but mine collects dust very quickly!

 I love that I can quickly refresh the living room with a quick wipe down with Pledge Lemon Clean.
 I also love that the girls can quickly refresh the living room with Pledge, too.
-In fact, Sophia thinks dusting is the best job ever and routinely does the entire house for me.
+In fact, my youngest daughter thinks dusting is the best job ever and routinely does the entire house for me.
 I don’t have to worry about the Pledge stripping or clouding the laminate at all because it is pH balanced.
 The fresh lemon smell is my favorite though.
 Nothing like lemon to invite you into a room!

 I’m seriously thrilled with how my living room has turned out.
 I love how we gather there every night as a family and enjoy being in the space.
 It only took me six years to figure it out, but what a WONDERFUL difference!

 What are your best tips for making a living space more inviting?

 I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.

 This post may contain affiliate links, for more information, please see my disclosure.